qbap/a7-ios7-downgrader/README.md

 use this option if you need to contact me for issues with this script

 do not abuse this option of being able to contact me, or i will take it away

+## iOS 9.3 Support

+keybags do not unlock on ios <=9.2.1 but they do on ios 9.3

+the issue we are having with ios 9.3 atm is a ton of sandbox errors during boot

+see https://files.catbox.moe/wn83g9.mp4 for a video example of why we need sandbox patches for ios 9

+once we have sandbox patched out properly on ios 9.3 we should be good to go

+## Quirks

+passcode& touch id does not work, if the device ever asks you for a passcode it will accept anything as the passcode

+if you lock the screen while the phone is on, it will cause a deep sleep bug which causes the phone to be frozen at a black screen until you force reboot the device

+app store does not work on ios 8 or 9

+wifi does not work unless you connect to an open wifi network, in other words the wifi network must not have a password

+respring does not work on ios 7.0.x properly, so in order to respring on those versions you should open the wtfis app on the home screen and hit "go"

+in order for tweaks to work on ios 7.1.x, open the wtfis app on the home screen and hit "go" and it will patch the sandbox to allow tweaks to work

+when booting ios 8 you will find that you wont see any app icons on the home screen when you first slide to unlock. to fix this, slide up from the bottom of the screen and tap on calculator. once in the calculator app, press the home button and then you will be at the home screen and all your app icons will appear as normal

 ## Requirements